noahbenson/neuropythy-tutorials/README.md

 neuropythy-tutorials    |         http://(58e2ccd31ba9 or 127.0.0.1):8888/?token=e2f1bd8b37c875799a77198bc240af1b32e1ebc967e04801
 ```

 This final line is telling you how to connect to the notebook server.
-Basically, copy
+Basically,
-everything starting with the "`:8888/`" to the end of the line and paste it into your
+copy everything starting with the "`:8888/`" to the end of the line and paste it
-browser after "`localhost`", so in this case, you would point your browser to
+into your browser after "`localhost`", so in this case, you would point your
+browser to
 `localhost:8888/?token=e2f1bd8b37c875799a77198bc240af1b32e1ebc967e04801`.
-This should
+This
-connect you to the notebook server.
-Click on the `work` directory then on the
+should connect you to the notebook server.
+Click on the `tutorials` directory
+then on any of the files that end in `.ipynb` to open the tutorial
-`tutorial.ipynb` file to open the notebook.
-From there, follow the text and
-code in the notebook.
+notebooks.
+From there, follow the text and code in the notebook.

 ### <a name="credentials"></a> Getting HCP Credentials